xtevenx/ProRankings/README.md

 *   The rating interval is set to one day, however, the ratings are calculated after each game.
 This induces artificially high rating volatility values, but the game has a volatile meta so that's not a bug it's a feature.

+### Worlds Pick'em Performance

+*   The rating system scored 85/124 in the 2020 World Championships Pick'em.
+    This is a score total of 68% which was in the top 5% of players.

 Acknowledgements
 ----------------